 Security for the Loan

-According to Farmer Mac, farm property or the farmland itself both act as collateral for the mortgage or loan.
+Farm property or the farmland itself both act as collateral for the mortgage or loan.
 If the borrower defaults on the loan, the lender has the right to foreclose upon the property that is up as collateral for the loan.

 Down Payment Requirements